 Curriculum and Philosophy

 As a Waldorf school, our primary guides for directing the programs we offer are the educational philosophies and curriculum designs established by Rudolf Steiner and adopted by the Association of Waldorf Schools of North America (AWSNA).
 With these as our guide, the faculty has developed curriculum standards for Grades 1-8 as well as the preschool and kindergarten at Mālamalama Waldorf School.
 Our curriculum standards embrace and embody Waldorf educational philosophies, yet speak to our unique educational community.
 Currently, our grades 1-8 classes consist of combined grades, creating a unique educational environment for our students.
-To create a cohesive and seamless curriculum, which can be used with combined classes and with single grade classes, the faculty has developed a guide within our curriculum standards detailing adjustments made to the curriculum when teaching a combined grades class.
+To create a cohesive and seamless curriculum, which can be used with combined classes and with single-grade classes, the faculty has developed a guide within our curriculum standards detailing adjustments made to the curriculum when teaching a combined grade class.

 Perhaps the best expression of the Waldorf School philosophy is simply stated in the words of Rudolf Steiner himself:

-To wonder at the beauty, stand guard over truth, Look up to the noble, Resolve on the good: This leads us truly to purpose in living, to right in doing, to peace in feeling, to light in thinking; And teaches us trust in the working of God – In all that there is, In the width of the world, In the depth of the soul.
+To wonder at the beauty, stand guard over truth, Look up to the noble, and Resolve on the good: This leads us truly to purpose in living, to right in doing, to peace in feeling, to light in thinking; And teaches us to trust in the working of God – In all that there is, In the width of the world, In the depth of the soul.